John Elwes (politician): Later years

 After his parliamentary career ended, Elwes devoted his full energies to being a miser as he moved about among his many properties.
 At his neglected estates he continued to forbid repairs, joined his tenants in postharvest gleaning, and sat with his servants in the kitchen to save the cost of a fire elsewhere.
 Even on the coldest day of winter he was known to sit fireless at his meals, saying that eating was "exercise enough" to keep him warm.
 If a stableboy put out hay for a visitor's horse, Elwes would sneak out and remove it.
-In his last years, he had no fixed abode and frequently shifted his residence between his unrented London properties in the neighbourhood of Marylebone seeking out the ones which were temporarily unoccupied.
+In his last years, he had no fixed abode and frequently shifted his residence between his unrented London properties in the neighbourhood of Marylebone, seeking out the ones that were temporarily unoccupied.
 A couple of beds, a couple of chairs, a table, and an "old woman" (housekeeper) were said to be all his furnishings.
 This same housekeeper was known to frequently catch colds because there were never any fires and often no glass in the windows.

 This practice nearly cost Elwes his life when he fell desperately ill in one of these houses and no one could find him.
 Only by chance was he rescued.
 His nephew, Colonel Timms, who wanted to see him, inquired in vain at Elwes's bankers and at other places.
 A pot boy recollected having seen an "old beggar" go into a stable at one of Elwes's uninhabited houses in Great Marlborough Street and lock the door behind him.
 Timms knocked at the door, but when no one answered, sent for a blacksmith and had the lock forced.
-According to author Edward Walford in Volume 4 of his "Old and New London" (1878):
+According to Edward Walford in Volume 4 of his Old and New London (1878):

 "In the lower part (of the house) all was shut and silent, but on ascending the stairs they heard the moans of a person seemingly in distress.
 They went to the chamber, and there on an old pallet bed they found Mr. Elwes, apparently in the agonies of death.
 For some time he seemed quite insensible."

 He remained in this condition until some "cordials" could be administered by a neighbouring apothecary.
-After he had sufficiently recovered, Elwes stated that he believed he had been ill for "two or three days", and that there was an "old woman" in the house, but for some reason or other, she had "not been near him"; that she had "been ill herself", but that he supposed she must have "recovered" and "gone away".
+After he had sufficiently recovered, Elwes stated that he believed he had been ill for "two or three days" and that there was an "old woman" in the house, but that for some reason or other, she had "not been near him"; that she had "been ill herself", but that he supposed she must have "recovered" and "gone away".
 Upon searching the premises, however, Timms and the apothecary found the woman stretched lifeless on the floor, having apparently been dead for two days.